AdsTable/Algoverse.DataBase-NoSQL-HighLoad/README.md

 You can take and immediately connect AlgoverseDataBase to your project.
 The code is well commented.
 Documentation is still in development.
-For questions about working with the database, please contact the author and database creators: nim https://github.com/nim.
+For questions about working with the database, please contact the author and database creators: github.com/MBurtsev.
 Have a nice work!